top of page

 Full English translation available

 A unique insight into a foreign mysterious country nearby.
 Is there a reason to fear Moscow?
 Could Russia have any reason to distrust the West?
-How are the tensions between the East and the West fuelled?
-And could they be solved?
+How are the tensions between East and West fuelled – and could they be solved?

-The award–winning writer Mikhail Shishkin shares his understanding of Russia and the West and the contrasts and tensions that have been exacerbated for several years.
-With his deep knowledge of Russia explores how the developments after the era of relaxation and a supposed end of the East–West confrontation could come to the tense current situation.
-Shishkin’s love for Russia is uncompromised, yet he sharply criticizes Putin's authoritarian rule and the politics of the Kremlin.
-Personal insights, sharp political analyses, historical overviews make it a crucially important book in difficult times.
+The award-winning writer Mikhail Shishkin shares his understanding of Russia and the West — and the contrasts and tensions that have been exacerbated over several years.
+With his deep knowledge of Russia, the writer explores how the epoch of peace and a supposed end of the East– West confrontation could lead to the current crisis.

 The future is a glove, and the past is a hand.
 This is a book about the future of Russia.
-Therefore, it has a lot of history.
-I explain to the Western reader its underwater, deep currents, invisible from the outside, but determining its course.
-Without this, the present of my country cannot be understood.
-The last two chapters are devoted to what awaits us in the coming years and in the not so distant future.”
+Therefore, it contains a lot of history.
+I explain to the Western reader its underwater, deep currents — invisible from

 Pleitgen and Shishkin, both sharing a deep knowledge of Russia, duel in a pointed exchange of views of both internal and external sides of things.